Click on the image to see it larger.

 |Delivery and shipping:||

-I will try to deliver the painting within ten working days.
+Once ordered I will try to deliver the print within ten working days.
+The prints are supplied in a tube.
 Price does not include shipping.
-This is added at the 'Basket' stage.
+This is added at the ‘Basket’ stage.

 |30 day money back guarantee||